IsaacDexter/Mislicnesig/Locations/Mislicnesig.md

 	* The key exception to this was [[The Starlit Prince]], to whom the practice of arcane study was as much worship as anything else.
 It is thanks to this and the powerful arcane seals cast by [[The Starlit Prince]] that [[The Three Colleges]] remain open.
 * Gods incited their followers to shun the arcane, instead promoting acting as a conduit for divine magic through Oaths and The Clergy.
 * Druidic magic is exempt to this hatred however, as the gods do not fear it - druids reside in conclave and are secretive: until druids share their wealth of knowledge with the greater world, druidic magic will never be a threat to the gods and lords.
+# Gods, Men and Fairies
+The conflict in Mislicnesig ultimately revolves around upsetting the balance of the three dominant forces present within man: civilization, nature, stories.
+These three forces represent the conscious, subconscious and instinctual desires within us: the desire for direct impact on the world (individual), the desire for influence on and rewards from those who impact the world (paternal), and the desire for the world itself to love and care for us (maternal).
+These forces are represented by Men, Gods, and [[Fairies]].